pavantanniru/pavantanniru/README.md

 - 🔭 I’m currently working on Machine Learning and DeepLearning😎 🦾
-- 🌱 I’m currently learning Web Tech , Selenium 🎭
+- 🌱 I’m currently learning Web Tech , Selenium , AWS EC2  🎭
 - 👯 I’m looking to collaborate on Deeplearning
 - 💬 Ask me about Python,MachineLearning
 - 📫 How to reach me: pa1tanniru1999@gmail.com